-A disused sand quarry
+Covers Farm, a disused sand quarry

-A disused sand quarry one mile to the west of Westerham and south of the M25, an area of 46 hectares.
+Covers Farm is a disused sand quarry one mile to the west of Westerham and south of the M25, an area of 46 hectares.
 The official and current vehicular entrance to the site is from the A25 between Moorhouse and Westerham.

-Restoration after sand extraction
+Restoration after sand extraction: the 1983 plan

 Reference number.
-KCC/SE/0495/2018 “Stabilisation and restoration of Covers Farm Quarry using imported engineering materials to restore the site to grassland, including landscape planting and an ecological receptor area together with a temporary road and ancillary buildings , at Westerham Kent”.
+KCC/SE/0495/2018 “Stabilisation and restoration of Covers Farm Quarry using imported engineering materials to restore the site to grassland, including landscape planting and an ecological receptor area together with a temporary road and ancillary buildings at Westerham Kent”.
 The proposer is Morants Promotions Ltd, for the Squerryes Estate, the owner of the site.

 What the new proposer wants to do

-The current applicant claims that the 1983 plan is not “fit for purpose”, arguing that the steep faces of the quarry need to be stabilised and that the water that’s accumulated in the northern dip needs to be drained.
-The applicant’s claims can be refuted.
+The current applicant claims that the 1983 plan is not “fit for purpose”, arguing that the steep faces of the quarry need to be stabilised and that the water that’s accumulated in the northern dip needs to be displaced by tipping hundreds of thousands of cubic metres of construction waste into it.
+These claims can be refuted.

-The fill material is largely expected to come from the south-east London area, and The individual routes will depend on the infill material source – Please see the following maps taken from the application and annotated by us.
-Key Routes B269, B2024, A25 (East), A233
+The fill material is largely expected to come from the south-east London area, and The individual routes will depend on the source of the material.
+Please see the maps below.
+The key routes are the B269, B2024, A25 (East) and the A233

 ‘Development should only be prevented or refused if there would be an unacceptable impact on highway safety, or the residual cumulative effect on the road network would be severe.

 Keep Westerham Green would argue that the the six or more years of eight-wheeler trucks on local roads would make an unacceptable impact on highway safety.
 Read more about the impact on roads in Biggin Hill, Brasted and Sundridge, the Croydon Road in Westerham and Tatsfield.